 The West Memphis Three are Free: An Amazing Day Laced in Absolute Tragedy

-Today is an amazing day.
-The West Memphis Three were released from prison.
-This is both extraordinary and incredibly tragic, as they have served 18 years — half of their lives–behind bars for a crime that they did not commit.
+I have not blogged here in over three months, but today is an amazing day.
+The West Memphis Three have been released from prison.
+This is both extraordinary and incredibly tragic, as they have served 18 years — half of their lives thus far — behind bars for a crime that they did not commit.

-When I was 13 and 14 years old, I was beyond fascinated by the Salem Witch Trials (still am), and I had begun learning about as many different religious beliefs as I possibly could, including Wicca.
-The practice of becoming educated on the many different religious affiliations and beliefs that are out there in the world is what predominantly led to my now strongly-held staunch atheist beliefs.
-But at the time, up until I was 17 years old, I was a black clothes and fishnets-wearing teenage girl with knee-length, ass-kicking black boots, arms that were filled with black jelly bracelets up to my elbows and more black eyeliner on my face than what many probably have in their makeup collections.
-If these three teenagers could face murder charges and be convicted based mostly on the fact that the system had labeled them as the “town freaks”, surely I could have gone through the same ordeal; as could anyone who illustrated the same qualities in their teenage years.
+When I was 13 and 14 years old, I was beyond fascinated with the Salem Witch Trials (still am) and I had begun learning about as many different religious beliefs and affiliations as I possibly could, including Wicca.
+It was this education of all things religion that predominantly led to my now strongly-held standing as an atheist.
+But at the time, up until I was 17 years old, I was a black clothes- and fishnets-wearing teenage girl with knee-high, ass-kicking black boots, arms that were filled with black jelly bracelets up to my elbows, and more black eyeliner on my face than what many probably have in their cosmetic collections.
+If these three teenage boys could face murder charges and be convicted mostly based on the fact that their community and justice system had labeled them the “town freaks,” surely I could have been faced with the same ordeal, had I been in the wrong place at the wrong time.

-In response to the plea deal that was accepted, a press conference was conducted with the West Memphis Three (video below); here is what Jason Baldwin had to say about taking the plea deal:
+In response to the plea deal that they accepted, a press conference was conducted with the West Memphis Three (video below); here is what Jason Baldwin had to say about taking the plea deal:

 “This was not justice.
 In the beginning we told nothing but the truth — that we were innocent and they sent us to prison for the rest of our lives for it.
 We had to come here and the only thing the state would do for us is say, ‘Hey we will let you go only if you admit guilt,’ and that is not justice any way you look at it.
 They’re not out there trying to find who really murdered those boys, and I did not want to take the deal from the get-go.
 However, they are trying to kill Damien, and sometimes you just got to bite the gun to save somebody.”

 A portion of Damien Echols’ statement is below, you can read it in its entirety here.

-I have now spent half my life on death row.
+“I have now spent half my life on death row.
 It is a torturous environment that no human being should have to endure, and it needed to end.
 I am innocent, as are Jason and Jessie, but I made this decision because I did not want to spend another day of my life behind those bars.
 I want to live and to continue to fight for our innocence.
 Sometimes justice is neither pretty nor is it perfect, but it was important to take this opportunity to be free.

 I am not alone as there are tens of thousand of men and women in this country who have been wrongfully convicted, forced into a false confession, sentenced to death or a lifetime in prison.
-I am hopeful that one day they too will be able stand with their friends and family to declare their innocence.
+I am hopeful that one day they too will be able stand with their friends and family to declare their innocence.”